alberto-morales/microservices-java-training-course/docs/RESTFul-Web-Service-Spring-Boot.md

 The goal of this session is to achieve full autonomy by installing and configuring Airflow with a standard and easy configuration
 (but effective for most projects), as well as learn the basic functionalities about workflows creation and getting familiar with
 Airflow web interface.

+It is expected that upon completion of the training session, participants will be able to:

 This introduction will explain the basics concepts of Airflow using a business case that will be developed during this session.